The Annual October 14th Deadline is Fast Approaching

 - Model Notices;

-We will also address how to determine creditability when there is an account-based plan and creditable coverage reporting to CMS.
+We will also address how to determine creditability when there is an accompanying account-based plan and reporting the plan’s creditable coverage status to CMS.

 Employers Subject to Medicare Part D Notice Requirements

 An employer is subject to the Notice requirements if it offers prescription drug coverage to its active employees and/or retirees, which includes Medicare Part D eligible individuals (including dependents).
-As a best practice, we recommend all employers sponsoring a prescription drug benefit to assume it is responsible for providing the Notice and notifying CMS, as discussed below.
+As a best practice, we recommend all employers sponsoring prescription drug benefits assume responsibility for providing the Notice and notifying CMS, as discussed below.